-Lectures and labs for the Winter 2023 offering of this course will be delivered in a face-to-face setting (classroom and laboratory).
+Lectures and labs for the Winter 2024 offering of this course will be delivered in a face-to-face setting (classroom and laboratory).
+Lectures will be held in rooms A2603 (Tuesdays) and A2406 (Thursdays); the lab will be held in room T1090 on the Ayamdigut (Whitehorse) campus.
 Students are expected to attend each lecture and lab session so that they can ask questions and directly engage with the instructor and their peers.
+Lecture slides, laboratory instructions, and worksheets will be provided digitally on the Moodle course page.
 Lectures will not be recorded.
 Review of any missed material or completion of missed activities is the responsibility of the student.
-Exams will be delivered on the Ayamdigut campus.
+Midterms and exams will be delivered on the Ayamdigut campus.